Last Updated on Jun 16, 2021

 Learn how to Restart.

-After tried above steps still you get same Wi-Fi problems in iOS.
-You must follow Reset Network Settings on iPhone, iPad, iPod.
+After tried the above steps still you get the same Wi-Fi problems in iOS.
+You must follow Reset Network Settings on the iPhone, iPad, iPod.

 Does your Device often Prompt to Enter the Correct Wi-Fi Password?

 In this case, you should reboot Router/Modem: Sometimes Messed up in broadband Internet connection router/modem due to bad weather, rainfall, or thunderstorm.
-Hence, Wi-Fi device won’t connect with Wi-Fi Router, but it works well on PC/ Mac or with Wi-Fi TV like Apple TV, Amazon Fire Stick, Roku etc. So you Should Restart your broadband router then wait a while.
-Next, you’ll have to enter Wi-Fi password. in the most case, this trick does fix the Wi-Fi connectivity issue in iOS.
+Hence, the Wi-Fi device won’t connect with Wi-Fi Router, but it works well on PC/ Mac or with Wi-Fi TV like Apple TV, Amazon Fire Stick, Roku, etc. So you Should Restart your broadband router then wait a while.
+Next, you’ll have to enter the Wi-Fi password. in most cases, this trick does fix the Wi-Fi connectivity issue in iOS.

-An alternative, you can also do Unplug router/modem from power source for 2 minutes and plug again.
-Update your Router Firmware (for that you can check manufacturer’s support website for the latest FW).
-In more, Try different bands (2.4 GHz and 5 GHz) and different bandwidths (20 MHz recommended for the 2.4 band).
-Channels 1, 6, 10 or 11 are recommended for the 2.4 band.
+As an alternative, you can also do Unplug the router/modem from the power source for 2 minutes and plug again.
+Update your Router Firmware (for that you can check the manufacturer’s support website for the latest FW).
+In more, Try different bands (2.4 GHz and 5 GHz) and different bandwidths (20 MHz recommended for the 2.4 bands).
+Channels 1, 6, 10, or 11 are recommended for the 2.4 bands.